CSET Multiple Subjects Overview

-The CSET Multiple Subjects exam is an assessment of English, Social Studies, Mathematics, Social Studies, and Fine Arts.
+The CSET Multiple Subjects exam is an assessment of English, Social Studies, Mathematics, Social Studies, Physical Education, Human Development, and Fine Arts.
 It is required to teach at the elementary level in the state of California.

 The CSET Multiple Subjects cost $99 per subtest when taken separately.
-The cost for all three subtest taken together is $247.
+The cost for all three subtests taken together is $247.

-The CSET Multiple Subjects consist of 3 separate subtest:
+The Multiple Subjects consist of three separate subtests:

-- Subtest I: 52 multiple-choice questions and 4 constructed-response questions
+- CSET Subtest 1: 52 multiple-choice questions and 4 constructed-response questions

-- Subtest II: 52 multiple-choice questions and 4 constructed-response questions
+- CSET Subtest 2: 52 multiple-choice questions and 4 constructed-response questions

-- Subtest III: 39 multiple-choice questions and 3 constructed-response questions
+- CSET Subtest 3: 39 multiple-choice questions and 3 constructed-response questions

 For a more in-depth test breakdown, see test breakdown section.

-In 2014, the Multiple Subjects exam was revised.
-The cumulative passing rate for the Multiple Subjects has been 73%.
-The exam is difficult to very difficult and requires a test-taker to properly study and prepare for the exam.
+For first time test-takers during 2019-2020, the passing rate was 65.6%.
+The cumulative passing rate during those same years was 74.2%.
+The exam ranges from difficult to very difficult and requires a test-taker to properly study and prepare for the exam.

 CSET Multiple Subjects Locations

-Pearson offers locations United States (and some places internationally).
+Pearson offers testing locations in the United States (and some places internationally).
 To find the testing location(s) nearest you, simply register for the CSET and choose the most convenient testing center.

 The CSET offers Computer-Based Testing (CBT).
 When taking the CSET via CBT, you can register at multiple locations throughout California during most weekdays.